sikrinick/bruce/README.md

 * TELNET Client
 * DPWO-ESP32
 * Raw Sniffer - Saves PCAP to SD
-* BadUSB - Reads payload on SD card /badpayload.txt
+* BadUSB - Reads payloads on SD card and interprets DuckyScript
 * Wireguard Tunneling - Reads config file on SD card /wg.conf
 * Keyboard - Use as a keyboard USB input
 * ARP Scan - Make it better on next version and print as a menu
+* Openhaystack - Track your device like an airtag (thx to viniciuspereiras 4 testing)

 ## User Interface
 There are three main controls: